Hair Matters Program History

 Matter of Trust established the Clean Wave program to promote large-scale waste fiber recycling.

-Using clippings of hair from salons, fur from pet groomers, fleece and feathers from farmers, and even laundry lint, we produce felted recycled fiber mats.
+Using clippings of hair from salons, fur from pet groomers, fleece from farmers, and even laundry lint, we produce felted recycled fiber mats.
 These go to public works departments for use in storm drains.
 We also coordinate with emergency clean water efforts to supply stuffed sausage-shaped booms that can “sandbag” and protect coves and beaches.
 This program provides green jobs, as well as volunteer opportunities that are safe, non-hazardous, hands-on, and empowering during major oil spills.

 In 1999, Lisa Gautier, Matter of Trust founder and President, began a partnership with Phil McCrory, a hair stylist and inventor from Alabama.
 Years earlier, Phil had been washing an oily head of hair while watching CNN coverage of otters covered in petrol during the famous Exxon Valdez accident in Alaska.
 It occurred to him that he was cutting fiber that could be used to soak up oil spills.

 There are over 2500 oil spills a year on average.
 There are also over 370,000 hair salons in the US and over 200,000 pet groomers.
 They each cut on average two pounds (one kilo) of hair/fur per day.
 These fibers can be felted into mats or stuffed into recycled burlap sacks or pantyhose in order to make environmentally friendly booms and waddles which soak up oil.

 In 2007, the cargo ship named Cosco Busan accidentally hit the San Francisco Bay Bridge and spilled 58,000 gallons of Bunker C fuel into the water.
 Within hours, Matter of Trust coordinated efforts with hundreds of volunteers to place booms and mats along San Francisco’s Ocean Beach.